 Review documents sent by the lender

 After your vehicle has been repossessed, the lender, bank, or credit union is required to provide you with a letter which confirms the repossession and states terms for you to get it back.
 This notice, frequently called a Notice of Intent to Sell Property, explains how much money is owed, where your car is, and how much time you have to meet the terms before the car will be sold at a private sale or auction.

-After the vehicle is sold, a letter is sent to the borrower confirming the selling price of the car and any remaining balance owed on the loan, or surplus due the borrower.
+After the vehicle is sold, the lender will send a Deficiency Letter to the borrower confirming the selling price of the car and any remaining balance owed on the loan, or surplus due the borrower.

 Retrieve your personal belongings

-The repo company/lender don’t have any claim to belongings that you had in the car at the time of the repossession.
+The repo company or lender don’t have any claim to your personal belongings left in the car at the time of the repossession.
 You have 30 days to retrieve your belongings from the repo lot.
 After this period, the repo agent will dispose of these items.

 Gather these documents for a legal review

 1. Loan Agreement or Retail Installment Sales Contract